eritho23/parkpappa/README.md

 # Parkpappa
 Parkpappa is a project to visualise the plethora of playgrounds in Västerås, in order to gild families with small children.

+## Tech stack
+### Frontend
+- SvelteKit for Web Application framework
+- Pocketbase for DB, auth and so on
+- TailwindCSS
+- Flowbite, ShadCN, Lucide, for nice UI components
+- Prettier + ESLint for yelling at your code

+### Backend
+- Flask
+- Requests
+- `import json`

+### DevOps
+- Docker
+- Pocketbase

 ## TODO

 ### Adrian